Last Updated: June 2023

 Hubspot - Helps to identify sessions of visitors.

 YouTube - Is set by embedded YouTube videos and helps with sharing, collecting and storing of personal data.

-- You can say 'no thanks' to cookies before you enter our website
+- You can choose which cookies to disable before you enter our website

 - You can instruct your browser, by changing its options, to stop accepting cookies or to prompt you before accepting a cookie from websites you visit.

 We collect and use your information only where:

 - We need it to provide you the services, including to operate the services, provide customer support, and to protect the safety and security of the services

 - You give us consent to do so for a specific purpose; or we need to process your data to comply with a legal obligation.

 If you have consented to our use of information about you for a specific purpose, you have the right to change your mind at any time, but this will not affect any processing that has already taken place.
 Where we are using your information becuase we have a legitimate interest to do so, you have the right to object to that use as described below under 'How to access and control your personal information'.